ritaranx/BMRetriever/README.md

 # BMRetriever

-This is the model and data for the paper **BMRetriever: Tuning Large Language Models as Better Biomedical Text Retrievers**.
+This is the model and data for our EMNLP 2024 paper **BMRetriever: Tuning Large Language Models as Better Biomedical Text Retrievers**.
 The associated HuggingFace repository is available here https://huggingface.co/BMRetriever.

 See the paper [link](https://arxiv.org/abs/2404.18443) for details.

+**Update on 09/20/24**: Our paper has been accepted to EMNLP 2024 Main Conference!
 **Update on 06/24/24**: We have added a script `eval.py` for reproducing our experimental results on BEIR benchmarks.
 We have also provided the prompt (instructions) we used in experiments in `prompt.py`.
 Please use `torchrun --nproc-per-node=1 eval.py` for running the code.

 ## Model Specifications